mrene/minidsp-rs/README.md

 an index, the command will only affect a single filter.

 Bypass the first peq:
-`minidsp output 0 peq 0 bypass on`
+`minidsp input 0 peq 0 bypass on`

 Bypass all peqs:
-`minidsp output 0 peq all bypass on`
+`minidsp input 0 peq all bypass on`

-Importing filters should use the `all` target if the ununsed filter should also be cleared.
+Importing filters should use the `all` target if the unused filter should also be cleared.
-`minidsp output 0 preq all import ./file.txt`
+`minidsp input 0 peq all import ./file.txt`

 </details>